bitcointranscripts/bitcointranscripts/scalingbitcoin/montreal-2015/bitcoin-block-propagation-iblt-rusty-russell.md

 ---
-title: Bitcoin Block Propagation Iblt Rusty Russell
+title: Bitcoin Block Propagation and IBLT
 transcript_by: Bryan Bishop
 categories: ['conference']
+speakers: ['Rusty Russell']
+tags: ['block propagation']
 ---

-Rusty Russell

 This is not what I do.
 But I was doing it anyway.